barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 The Application signs the JWT with its private key and defines the App User details (name, e-mail...) in the JWT's body.
 Since this is a trusted Application, the App User details are also trusted.

-The following script assembles, tests and saves such a user JWT using
+The following script assembles, tests and saves such an authentication token using
 * the Application's auth. domain,
 * a user e-mail provided by you,
 * the `privateAppKey.pem` file generated previously, and